Veil

 to the Assyrians, the Persian Empire from the Achaemenid through

 the Sassanid dynasties upheld the social meaning of the veil.
+As

-As during Assyrian rule, veiling under the Sassanids distinguished
+during Assyrian rule, veiling under the Sassanids distinguished

 upper-class women.
 A veiled woman signaled an aristocratic lady

-who did not need to go out to work, unlike peasant women or
+who did not need to go out to work, unlike peasant women or slaves.

 In

-addition to requiring the veiling of aristocratic women, the
+addition to requiring the veiling of aristocratic women, the Iranian

-Iranian Sassanids introduced further restrictions on women,
+Sassanids introduced further restrictions on women, which led to

-rose significantly in harems.
-The harem of Khusrau, the Sassanid
+in harems.
+The harem of Khusrau, the Sassanid king who ruled on

-king who ruled on the eve of the Muslim conquest (640 CE), is
+the eve of the Muslim conquest (640 CE), is estimated to have included

-estimated to have included some twelve thousand women.
-The Iranian
+some twelve thousand women.
+The Iranian King's harem thus was three

-King's harem thus was three hundred times the size of an Assyrian
+hundred times the size of an Assyrian harem in the twelfth century

-forty women.
-While some may contest the authenticity of these
+BCE, which numbered approximately forty women.
+While some may contest

-numbers, they still give us a sense of greater control over
+the authenticity of these numbers, they still give us a sense of

-women throughout history.
+greater control over women throughout history.

 Similarly,

-in all ancient Mesopotamian Mediterranean cultures around 3000
+in all ancient Mesopotamian Mediterranean cultures around 3000 BCE

-BCE among them the Canaanites, ancient Greeks, and Romans upper-class
+among them the Canaanites, ancient Greeks, and Romans upper-class

 women were secluded, wore a shawl that could be drawn over their